Party Bus Rentals in St. Louis

 | 40–56 Passenger Charter Bus | $158 – $327+ | $162 – $348+ | $1,331 – $2,841+ |

-Whether your group is heading to Enterprise Center for a Blues playoff game, organizing employee shuttles between Lambert Airport and a Chesterfield office campus, or pulling together 50 people for a Cardinals tailgate on Clark Avenue, there's a bus in the network configured for that specific trip.
-The quote form takes about 30 seconds.
-A reservation team is available at 855-275-4888 if you'd rather talk through the options — confirm what size fits your headcount, build a custom itinerary, and get a rate locked in before a busy weekend sells down.
+Whether your group is heading to Enterprise Center for a Blues playoff game, organizing employee shuttles between Lambert Airport and a Chesterfield office campus, or pulling together 50 people for a Cardinals tailgate on Clark Avenue, use the quote form to share the trip details.
+The form takes about 30 seconds.
+Call 855-275-4888 if you would like help discussing vehicle sizes or an itinerary before requesting pricing.

 Party Bus Services Built for St. Louis Groups